From becoming CEOs to helping design out disaster risk, these engineers show us why this programme is a major success.

 As Michelle shows, the sky really is the limit when it comes to careers you can do as a civil engineer.

-This year, for World Engineering Day for Sustainable Development, we spoke to volunteers at SARAID who witnessed first-hand the urgent need for resilient infrastructure in the wake of the devastating earthquake in Turkey.
+For World Engineering Day for Sustainable Development in 2023, we spoke to volunteers at SARAID who witnessed first-hand the urgent need for resilient infrastructure in the wake of the devastating earthquake in Turkey.

-One of those volunteers was Sakthy Selvakumaran, founder and CEO of the digital start-up BKwai.
-Sivasakthy worked with Geoff French as a President’s Apprentice in 2013/14.
+One of those volunteers was Sakthy, founder and CEO of the digital start-up BKwai.
+Sakthy worked with Geoff French as a President’s Apprentice in 2013/14.

 Through innovative data analytics and AI, Sakthy has made it her mission to transform how we approach construction projects.